Example 8-1 Pottery Data (MANOVA) Section

 -

 Assumption 3: Independence: The subjects are independently sampled.
-This assumption is satisfied if the assayed pottery are obtained by randomly sampling the pottery collected from each site.
+This assumption is satisfied if the assayed pottery is obtained by randomly sampling the pottery collected from each site.
 This assumption would be violated if, for example, pottery samples were collected in clusters.
 In other applications, this assumption may be violated if the data were collected over time or space.

 -